SebassNoob/bestFit/docs/index.rst

   my_coords = [(0,0),(1,3),(2,3),(4,7),( 8,0),(-1,0.33)]

 	def check_for_anomaly(x,y):
+	#checks for anomalies in points, eg: if the x coordinate of a given point is >1000, return True else return False
+	if x>1000:
+		return True
   	return None
   line = bf.create_line_from_raw(coords = my_coords, n_power =1 , anomaly_check = check_for_anomaly)
   line.plot()

+5. Then, run in console: ``python3 index.py``
+6. A graph with poins